gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 };
 ```

-It looks like this:
+which looks like this:

 ![Graph with eight vertices and nine edges](../../Documentation/Assets/Math/Topology/graph-8-9.svg?raw=true)

-Let's transpose it (i.e. reverse the direction of its edges):
+Let's transpose the graph (i.e. reverse the direction of its edges):

 ``` c#
 var h = g.GetTransposition();